Kathleen Russell, Founding Executive Director of the Center for Judicial Excellence

 Kathleen Russell is the Founding Executive Director of the Center for Judicial Excellence (CJE) in Marin County, California.
 Kathleen has shepherded the organization from a conversation in a San Rafael living room to a national force for child safety in family courts.
 She currently manages a growing team of dedicated child safety advocates from around the U.S. in a remote workspace.

 Kathleen and colleagues Camille Cooper and Angelina Jolie co-led the two-plus year effort with Rep. Brian Fitzpatrick and the National Family Violence Law Center to bring Kayden’s Law into federal policy as part of the 2022 Violence Against Women Act (VAWA) reauthorization.
 Kayden’s Law, or the Keeping Children Safe from Family Violence Act, creates a financial incentive for states to pass legislation that modernizes their family laws to better protect children from violence and abuse.
-States that pass bills that restrict the use of unsafe, ineffective, family court-ordered reunification programs and mandate ongoing DV and child abuse training for judges and court appointees, among other key child safety provisions, stand to receive up to $5M per year in federal VAWA funds over 5 years.
+States that pass bills that restrict the use of unsafe, ineffective, family court-ordered reunification programs and mandate ongoing DV and child abuse training for judges and court appointees, among other key child safety provisions, stand to receive up to $5M per year in federal VAWA funds over five years.
 CJE is proud to currently be sponsoring the nation’s first legislation in response to Kayden’s Law, Senate Bill 616, by California Senator Susan Rubio.

 In 2017-18, Kathleen led the federal lobbying effort to pass H.Con.Res.72 in the U.S. House of Representatives, along with allies at DV LEAP and the California Protective Parents Association.
 Under her leadership, 86 members of the House co-sponsored this historic resolution, which laid the groundwork for Kayden’s Law to be introduced in 2020.